dusk-network/plonk/docs/notes-pa.md

-equation arguments equal - without having the identities between the monomials hold - therefore, two random constants are introduced to the equation.
+equation arguments equal - without having the identities between the monomials hold - therefore, two random challenges are introduced to the equation.

-The first is Beta, which is mutiplied by the wire index and the second is gamma, which is derived from the prime field.
+The first is Beta, which is mutiplied by the index and the second is gamma.
+Both of which, are taken from the prime field.

 To isolate the terms, for better evaluation, we are also capable of describing each wire